rravishankar/movie-cast/README.md

 For running the app on Heroku, the Proc file describes the command to run the app on the Heroku server.

+Logging is currently set to DEBUG using the LOG_LEVEL parameter (will be changed later to INFO) ,  Currently the Heroku Postgres database may have many movie/actor entries with same test names in the sample data - these may be deleted.

 ### Tests

 The tests make sure that everything is in order.
-The two tests for testing the app locally and remotely are in the files test_movies.py (for locally hosted setup) & test_movies_heroku.py (for Heroku hosted setup)
+The two tests for testing the app locally and remotely are in the files test_movies.py (best used for local database DEPLOY_MODE = "dev", when it is set to use remote database that is DEPLOY_MODE= "prod", it may take a while to complete the tests).
+For remote database - see DEPLOY_MODE described environment variable described) & test_movies_heroku.py (for testing API's directly Heroku hosted setup)

  **User needs to run command "source setup.sh" (on Linux.
 If on some other OS, make sure environment variables are set according to this file)  before**